Pre-Veterinary

 About the Profession

 Training in Veterinary Medicine requires four years at a veterinary college and subsequent licensing.
 While a bachelor’s degree is not required for admission at all schools, most strongly prefer it.
 In addition to the prerequisites indicated below, individual schools may require additional courses.
-Most schools require an admissions test, usually the Graduate Record Exam or potentially the MCAT, though some schools are no longer requiring any test at all.
+Some schools require an admissions test, usually the Graduate Record Exam, though many schools are no longer requiring any test at all.
 Grades and test scores requirements vary among the colleges.
 Average GPAs for admitted students remain 3.6+.
 It is important to confirm the courses and test requirements of any school to which you are applying.
 Volunteer/animal contact hours are very important and some schools specify a precise minimum number required for application.
 Furthermore, competition is very strong, and many schools have strict residency requirements.

 There are over 30 colleges of veterinary medicine in the US.
 The American Association of Veterinary Medical Colleges (AAVMC) provides information and a central application service, the VMCAS.
 Not all the schools utilize the central application service so be sure to obtain up to date information.
 The authoritative guide is the Veterinary Medical School Admission Requirements in the United States and Canada.
 There are two colleges of veterinary medicine in New York at Cornell University and Long Island University.
 In recent years, students admitted to Cornell had an average GPA of 3.8+, and approximately 1,500 hours of animal care experience.
 The closest vet school to the Buffalo Metropolitan area is the Ontario Veterinary College in Guelph.